-We recognize and measure uncertain tax positions in accordance with ASC740, Income Taxes, pursuant to which we only recognize the tax benefit from an uncertain tax position if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
+We file annual income tax returns in multiple taxing jurisdictions.
+A number of years may elapse before an uncertain tax position is audited by the relevant tax authorities and finally resolved.
+We recognize and measure uncertain tax positions in accordance with ASC 740, pursuant to which we only recognize the tax benefit from an uncertain tax position if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
 The tax benefits recognized in the financial statements from such positions are then measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
 We report a liability for unrecognized tax benefits resulting from uncertain tax positions taken or expected to be taken in a tax return.
-ASC740 further requires that a change in judgment related to the expected ultimate resolution of uncertain tax positions be recognized in earnings in the quarter in which such change occurs.
+ASC 740 further requires that a change in judgment related to the expected ultimate resolution of uncertain tax positions be recognized in earnings in the quarter in which such change occurs.
 We recognize interest and penalties, if any, related to unrecognized tax benefits in income tax expense.

-We file annual income tax returns in multiple taxing jurisdictions.
-A number of years may elapse before an uncertain tax position is audited by the relevant tax authorities and finally resolved.
 We believe that our reserves for income taxes reflect the most likely outcome.
 We adjust these reserves, as well as the related interest, where appropriate in light of changing facts and circumstances.
 Settlement of any particular position could require the use of cash.